Borders exist only in our heads

 Nature is limitless

 The mountains know no administrative borders.
 The same applies to the snow and avalanche situation.
-However, 17 avalanche warning services publish different avalanche forecasts for the Alps.
-The first challenge is to find the right websites.
-Since the avalanche forecasts are presented differently, each website requires a familiarization and adaptation phase.
+However, 17 avalanche warning services publish different avalanche forecasts, measuring station data, avalanche analyses and other information on very different channels.

 Standardized but subjectively interpreted differently